MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp-integration.md

 4. Get the credential for this user: **var userCredential = retrieveResult.Credential**
 5. Call await [userCredential.RequestSignAsync(challengeBuffer)](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Credentials.KeyCredential#Windows_Security_Credentials_KeyCredential_RequestSignAsync_Windows_Storage_Streams_IBuffer_) to have **Windows** request that the user sign the server's challenge for this user.
 6. Finally, call [PlayFabClientAPI.LoginWithWindowsHello](xref:titleid.playfabapi.com.client.authentication.loginwithwindowshello) to complete the process and log in the player.
-7. Assuming Log in was successful, the player is now logged in.
+7. Assuming the login was successful, the player is now logged in.
 You will get back a session token that you can use to authenticate the player with all other PlayFab **APIs**.

-## Making a purchase via Windows Store
+## Making a purchase via Windows store

-Making a purchase via the **Windows Store** is similar to the purchase process via **iOS** or **Android**.
+Making a purchase via the **Windows** store is similar to the purchase process via **iOS** or **Android**.
 There are two stages:

-1. Setting up the **Store** in the first place.
+1. Setting up the store in the first place.
 1. Then making the purchase.

 ### Setting up the Store